mab2400/EncryptedMessenger/README.txt

 Setting up the Client Cert:
 3) ./client.sh
-    - When prompted to "Enter PEM pass phrase":

 Running the server:
 4) ./server
-    - When prompted to "Enter PEM pass phrase":

-[coming soon] Connecting the client to the server:
+Connecting the client to the server [in another window]:
+5) ./client